modernish/modernish/README.md

 immediately instead of setting a shell function for later use.
 This option is meant for commands that run once; it is not efficient for repeated use.
 It cannot be used together with the `-f` option.

+The `-S` option allows specifying several possible names/paths for a command.
+It causes the *command_name_or_path* to be split by comma and interpreted as multiple names or paths to search.
+The first name or path found is used.
+Requires `-f`.

 The `-e` option, which defaults to `>0`, indicates the exit statuses corresponding to a fatal error.
 It depends on the command what these are;